Is there some book for visual merchandising out there titled, How To Make Your 6000 Square Foot Store Look Like It is Only 60?

 When it comes to visual merchandising the front of your store, remember: less is more.

 Want more tips how to be a better retailer?
-Signup for my monthly newsletter.
+Signup for my weekly newsletter.

 The 5 Shifts Brick-and-Mortar Retailers Are Making to Generate Up to 20% Higher Profits Every Month